ddkhoa/learning-note/postgres/cluster/cluster.md

 @TODO: add image

 A more formal explanation come from PG's source code.
 The number of heap pages to fetch is computed in the function `cost_index` located in `/src/backend/optimizer/path/costsize.c`.
 We denote:
-- T = # pages in table
+- T = number of pages in table
-- N = # tuples in table
+- N = number of tuples in table
 - s = selectivity = fraction of table to be scanned
-- b = # buffer pages available (we include kernel space here)
+- b = number of buffer pages available (we include kernel space here)

-In the best-case scenario, the number of pages to fetch is `s * T`.
+In the high correlation scenario, the number of pages to fetch is `s * T`.
-In the worst-case scenario, this number of pages to fetch is computed approximately using the following function:
+In the low correlation scenario, this number of pages to fetch is computed approximately using the following function:
 ```C++
 *	PF =
 *		min(2TNs/(2T+Ns), T)            when T <= b